jmeulemans/distributed/distributed_sort/README.md

 **Distributed Sort**
 ====================
+**Information**
+A distributed map-reduce sorting implementation built on the Thrift framework.
+This user can select redundancy of computations, and an analysis is provided for the trade off of performance and reliability as this redundancy is varied.
+**Authors**
 Jeremy Meulemans and Connor McMahon

-**User:**
+**User Guide:**

 Compilation:

-Start with clean copy of the distributed_sort/ directory.
-From this directory,  run ./compile.sh.
+Start with clean copy of the `distributed_sort/` directory.
+From this directory,  run `./compile.sh`.

 Server:

-To start the server, run ./server.sh <files_per_merge> <universal_fail_prob> where files_per_merge is the number of files processed during one merge and universal_fail_prob is the failure probability assigned to each compute node.
+To start the server, run `./server.sh <files_per_merge> <universal_fail_prob>` where `files_per_merge` is the number of files processed during one merge and `universal_fail_prob` is the failure probability assigned to each compute node.

 Compute Node:

-To add a compute node, on the same machine as the Server, or a remote machine, run ./computenode.sh <port>.
+To add a compute node, on the same machine as the Server, or a remote machine, run `./computenode.sh <port>`.
 This will register the compute node with the server, and start the compute node on the provided port.

 User Interface:

 To interact with the system, set up a server and the requisite number of compute nodes.
-A client can then be started with the command ./client.sh server_list.txt, where server_list.txt is a list of all the compute nodes in the system maintained by the running server.
-The file server_list.txt should be present in the directory if running on cselabs.
+A client can then be started with the command `./client.sh server_list.txt`, where `server_list.txt` is a list of all the compute nodes in the system maintained by the running server.
+The file `server_list.txt` should be present in the directory if running on cselabs.

 The commands to interact with the system are:

-1. sort,<filename> - sort a filename specified by the user, returning the filename of the sorted file, or an error, as reported by the server.
+1. `sort,<filename>` - sort a filename specified by the user, returning the filename of the sorted file, or an error, as reported by the server.
 This file should be located in the pa3/ directory.

-2. info, print information about each compute node, including number of tasks received and average time per task.
+2. `info`, print information about each compute node, including number of tasks received and average time per task.
 Information is also printed about the server, including the number of faults that have occurred, and the number of tasks sent, and the number of redundant tasks killed.

-3. set,chunksize,<value> - sets the chunksize to be processed
+3. `set,chunksize,<value>` - sets the chunksize to be processed

-4. set,failprob,<value> - sets the fail probability of all of the nodes
+4. `set,failprob,<value>` - sets the fail probability of all of the nodes

-5. set,nodesperjob,<value> - sets the number of nodes to run for each task
+5. `set,nodesperjob,<value>` - sets the number of nodes to run for each task

-6. set, taskspermerge,<value> - sets the number of files to be merged per merge round
+6. `set,taskspermerge,<value>` - sets the number of files to be merged per merge round

-7. quit - quit the client program
+7. `quit` - quit the client program

 Testing:

 Create a system with 1 server and at least 4 compute nodes.
-Sort a file and note the name of the resultant sorted file <sorted file>.
-Then run python verify.py <sorted file> <verification file>, where <verification file> is a known sorted version of the input file independent of the output of the system.
-For example, python verify.py 2000000_OUTPUT 2000000_sorted.
-This script will print the count of numbers in each file and then True or False as to whether the files have the same numbers in the same order.
-This True or False indicates the success of the sort.
+Sort a file and note the name of the resultant sorted file `<sorted file>`.
+Then run `python verify.py <sorted file> <verification file>`, where `<verification file>` is a known sorted version of the input file independent of the output of the system.
+For example, `python verify.py 2000000_OUTPUT 2000000_sorted`.
+This script will print the count of numbers in each file and then `True` or `False` as to whether the files have the same numbers in the same order.
+This `True` or `False` indicates the success of the sort.

 **Design:**

 **Client.java:**

 Summary: Implementation of Client construct

 Important attributes:

-* ServerClient - how the client interacts with the server
+* `ServerClient` - how the client interacts with the server

 Important Functions:

 Main body

-* parseServers - parses the information from server_list.txt to create a ServerClient
+* `parseServers` - parses the information from server_list.txt to create a ServerClient

 ServerClient

-* sort - client implementation of sort from ClientToServerService interface
+* `sort` - client implementation of sort from ClientToServerService interface

-* getInfoFromServer - client implementation of getInfoFromServer from ClientToServerService interface
+* `getInfoFromServer` - client implementation of getInfoFromServer from ClientToServerService interface

-* setParameter - client implementation of setParameter from ClientToServerService interface
+* `setParameter` - client implementation of setParameter from ClientToServerService interface

 **Server.java:**